2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/Custom.Hybrid/_Custom.Hybrid.md

 All the base classes in this have a version number, so it will become easier to document differences between versions and also to give guidance how to upgrade in case of future breaking changes or security issues.

-## This is WIP for 2sxc 12

-This section is still work in progress and should be released in 2sxc 12

 ### Classes